-View the Action Triggers for an Alarm on vCenter Server
+View Actions and Triggers for an Alarm on vCenter Server

-You can see which action triggers are configured for an alarm.
+You can see which actions and triggers are configured for an alarm.

 1 Get all PowerCLI supported alarm actions for the Host Processor Status alarm.

 '''

 Get-AlarmDefinition -Name "Host Processor Status" | Get-AlarmAction -ActionType "ExecuteScript", "SendSNMP", "SendEmail"

 '''